 Likewise, dishwasher detergent is not recommended to manually wash dishes.
 Although your dishes will come clean, the lack of suds may cause you to add too much detergent to the water, which will make it difficult to properly rinse your dishes.

 Using the Dishwasher When You've Run Out Detergent

 A straight substitution of ordinary dishwashing soap for dishwasher detergent is a recipe for disaster, but just a few drops of ordinary dishwashing soap combined with baking soda is actually a good recipe for sparkling dishes.

 Here's how to make your own "emergency" dishwasher detergent:

-- Fill your dishwasher's soap container about 3/4 full of baking powder
+- Fill your dishwasher's soap container about 3/4 full of baking soda

 - Add a few drops of your favorite dishwashing soap (Dawn, Lux, etc.)